754Bree/pass-locker/README.md

 ## Description

- Pass-locker is an app that saves passwords.Since keying in
+ Pass-locker is an app that saves passwords.Since recalling prevous passwords at times can be challanging especially to those with very short-term memories,This app simplifies it all for them.

 ## User Stories
  The user would like to.... :